yanis-ap/Totp-Smart-lock/README.md

 2. Place `hmacKeys.bin` (5×10-byte HMAC keys) on SD card.
 3. Follow the circuit diagram as shown in image
 4. Power on — LCD prompts for password.
+5. To generate & view the correct keys use: https://www.lucadentella.it/OTP/
-5. Match the correct code?
+6. Match the correct code?
 Green LED lights up for 5sec indicating correct password, log saved.

 ## Future-works / Todo